mrke/mrke.github.io/_models/MicroClimate-Models.md

 <p>
 All of these functions can connect via the web to the SoiGrids (Hengle 2017) global soil properties database by setting the argument 'soilgrids' to a value of 1.
 <p>
+In addition, there are example vignettes for setting up your own functions for forcing the microclimate model, including a summary of all <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-IO">inputs and outputs</a>, an explanation of all the <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate_inputs">input parameters, and example setups for <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-monthly-input-example">monthly</a> or <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-hourly-input-example">hourly</a> input data.
+There is also a vignette on the underlying <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-model-theory-equations">theory and equations</a> as well as a general <a href="https://mrke.github.io/NicheMapR/inst/doc/microclimate-monthly-input-example">tutorial</a>.
 <h1>References</h1>
 Abatzoglou, J. T. (2013).
 Development of gridded surface meteorological data for ecological applications and modelling.
 International Journal of Climatology, 33(1), 121–131. doi:10.1002/joc.3413
 <p>